 - Easy-to-read short stories.
 The book is written in the rare first-person, present-tense narrative so that you feel as if you’re riding the bike in quest of the great mysteries of life.
-Each chapter answers a common question and is as a complete short story.
+Each chapter answers a common question and is a complete short story.
 You can read the book in any order!
-However, the stories slowly builds — from a survival mindset to moments of enlightenment — towards the grand finale which changed the way the author saw himself and the world forever.
+However, the stories slowly build — from a survival mindset to moments of enlightenment — towards the grand finale which changes the way the author sees himself and the world forever.

 A bicycle ride around the world begins with a single pedal stroke. ~